gayeongpark/gayeongpark.github.io/_posts/2024-09-12-IP-ADDRESSING.md

 4. **APIPA (Automatic Private IP Addressing)**

    - Range: 169.254.0.0 – 169.254.255.255.
-   - **Assigned IP addresses when DHCP fails**, allowing limited local network communication but not internet access.
+   - **Assigned IPv4 addresses when DHCP fails**, allowing limited local network communication but not internet access.
    - Indicates potential issues with DHCP (for automatically assigning IP addresses) when seen on a device.
    - It is considered private IPs.